metaver5o/trezor/seed-gen/README.md

 # generating your own seed
 this short bash script generates 24 word seeds from BIP39 dictionary. <br>
+useful to create your wallets from scratch, without relying on 3rd part services
 <br>
  ```
 → ./sort.sh